 The GridSim toolkit provides a comprehensive facility for simulation of different classes of heterogeneous resources, users, applications, resource brokers, and schedulers.
-It can be used to simulate application schedulers for single or multiple administrative domains distributed computing systems such as clusters and grids.
-Application schedulers in grid environment, called resource brokers, perform resource discovery, selection, and aggregation of a diverse set of distributed resources for an individual user.
-That means, each user has his own private resource broker and hence, it can be targeted to optimize for the requirements and objectives of its owner.
-Whereas schedulers, managing resources such as clusters in a single administrative domain, have complete control over the policy used for allocation of resources.
-That means, all users need to submit their jobs to the central scheduler, which can be targeted to perform global optimization such as higher system utilization and overall user satisfaction depending on resource allocation policy or optimize for high priority users.
+It can be used to simulate application schedulers for single or multiple administrative domain distributed computing systems such as clusters and Grids.
+Application schedulers in the Grid environment, called resource brokers, perform resource discovery, selection, and aggregation of a diverse set of distributed resources for an individual user.
+This means that each user has his or her own private resource broker and hence it can be targeted to optimize for the requirements and objectives of its owner.
+In contrast, schedulers, managing resources such as clusters in a single administrative domain, have complete control over the policy used for allocation of resources.
+This means that all users need to submit their jobs to the central scheduler, which can be targeted to perform global optimization such as higher system utilization and overall user satisfaction depending on resource allocation policy or optimize for high priority users.

-1.3.1 Features
+3.1.
+Features

-Salient features of the GridSim toolkit include the following:
+Salient features of the GridSim toolkit include the following.

-- It allows modeling of heterogeneous types of resources. - Resources can be modeled operating under space- or time-shared mode. - Resource capability can be defined (in the form of MIPS as per SPEC benchmark). - Resources can be located in any time zone. - Weekends and holidays can be mapped depending on resource's local time to model non-Grid (local) workload. - Resources can be booked for advance reservation. - Applications with different parallel application models can be simulated. - Application tasks can be heterogeneous and they can be CPU or I/O intensive. - There is no limit on the number of application jobs that can be submitted to a resource. - Multiple user entities can submit tasks for execution simultaneously in the same resource, which may be time-shared or space-shared.
-This feature helps in building schedulers that can use different market-driven economic models for selecting services competitively. - Network speed between resources can be specified. - It supports simulation of both static and dynamic schedulers.

-Statistics of all or selected operations can be recorded and they can be analyzed using GridSim statistics analysis methods.
+- It allows modeling of heterogeneous types of resources. - Resources can be modeled operating under space- or time-shared mode. - Resource capability can be defined (in the form of MIPS (Million Instructions Per Second) as per SPEC (Standard Performance Evaluation Corporation) benchmark). - Resources can be located in any time zone. - Weekends and holidays can be mapped depending on resource's local time to model non-Grid (local) workload. - Resources can be booked for advance reservation. - Applications with different parallel application models can be simulated. - Application tasks can be heterogeneous and they can be CPU or I/O intensive. - There is no limit on the number of application jobs that can be submitted to a resource. - Multiple user entities can submit tasks for execution simultaneously in the same resource, which may be time-shared or space-shared.
+This feature helps in building schedulers that can use different market-driven economic models for selecting services competitively. - Network speed between resources can be specified. - It supports simulation of both static and dynamic schedulers. - Statistics of all or selected operations can be recorded and they can be analyzed using GridSim statistics analysis methods.

-1.3.2 System Architecture
+3.2.
+System architecture